-6. Now try to get the estimated rates by using the wrapper function ci.pred that computes predicted rates and confidence limits for these.
+9. Now, extract the estimated rates by using the wrapper function ci.pred that computes predicted rates and confidence limits for these.
 Note that lex.dur is a covariate in the context of prediction; by putting this to 1000 in the prediction dataset we get the rates in units of deaths per 1000 PY: